 Mini-grant Awards for Teachers

 The Morgan County Forum for Arts, Sciences and Technologies, Inc. (FAST) is conducting a pilot project of mini-grants for teachers in the Morgan County Schools.
 For three years (2016-2018), FAST will award annually, $15,000 in 15 awards: twelve (12) $500 awards for small projects plus three (3) $3,000 awards for larger department or collaborative projects addressing several aspects of a topic or theme.
 Grant applications for 2018 mini-grants must be submitted by the end of June, 2018 for awards to be made in August, 2018.
-Click the following links for the grant application in Word format or PDF format.
+Click the following link for the grant application in editable PDF format.

 The intent of FAST is to support educational projects that add to standard schoolroom learning in ways that also enhance our mission to support informal education of individuals and families in Morgan County to put more arts, sciences, technologies and social studies into their daily lives.
 Thus, some preference will be given to projects that encourage students to introduce newly-learned concepts into the daily lives of their families and neighbors.
 We want to stimulate learners to teach and become teachers who learn, and we hope the projects provide another step forward in that regard.